melezhik/outthentic/README.md

 # TAP

+Story runner emit results in a [TAP](https://testanything.org/) format.

-Outthentic produces output in [TAP](https://testanything.org/) format, that means you may use your favorite tap parser to bring result to another test / reporting systems, follow TAP documentation to get more on this.
+You may use your favorite TAP parser to port result to another test / reporting systems.

+Follow [TAP](https://testanything.org/) documentation to get more on this.

 Here is example for having output in JUNIT format: